olkku45/iridium/README.md

 # iridium
 A programming language, focusing on modular, procedural and explicit design.

+## Trying an example

+Commands to run in the repository:
+1. `zig-out/bin/iridium examples/ANY`, where `ANY` is some example
+2. `gcc test.o`
+3. `./a.out`

+Don't forget to `zig build` after making changes!

 ## Goals

 I'm trying to make Iridium to learn and be a better programmer, but I also want